josefs/meta-paper/paper.md

 Representing arrays as functions from index to value has become a popular way due to its simple implementation and nice properties.
-In particular, since every element is computer independently, it is very easy to parallelize writing such arrays to memory.
+In particular, since every element is computed independently, it is very easy to parallelize writing such arrays to memory.

 Below are some examples for functions on pull arrays: